 - The Ancient and the Transmundane

 The photo I used for the album cover was taken just outside the venue in Northampton.
-I don’t remember what sort of facility it was on but it seemed appropriate to me at the time.
+I don’t remember what facility it was on, but it seemed appropriate to me at the time.

 Ultra Mega Awesome Extreme 2